 74. Turn the lights off when you leave a room - this is a significant source of energy wastage and could save you £20 per year.

 75. For exterior lighting, use halogen lightbulbs - they consume around a quarter less electricity than incandescent bulbs without any reduction in brightness.

 76. Additionally, put exterior or security lights on timers or motion detectors so they only come on when needed, which will keep your neighbours and your wallet happy.

 Your boiler and central heating system has to work effectively to distribute heat in a cost-effective way.
 Use these pointers to ensure you’re not wasting money when you turn the heating on.

-84. Turn off heating in empty rooms by using the valves on radiators until you reach your desired temperature - this could save approximately £70 per year.
+85. Turn off or turn down the heating in empty rooms by using the valves on radiators until you reach your desired temperature - this could save approximately £70 per year.

 Even though your garden (if you’re fortunate enough to have one) is outside the house, it could still have an impact on your energy bills one way or the other.